 - 6 To sort a column: - Click the Application Name column heading to arrange the applications in ascending order.
 Click the column heading again to sort the table in descending order. - Click the Subscribers column heading to sort the list in ascending order.
 Click the column heading again to sort the table in descending order.

-indicates the column heading the table is currently sorted by and designates whether the table is sorted in ascending \bigtriangleup or descending order \bowtie .
+An arrow in the column heading indicates by which column the table is currently sorted and designates whether the table is sorted in ascending